smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ## Competitive Landscape

-- By recognizing a gap in the market for a quick serivce of healthy eating options, focused primarily on diet plan and nutritient focused food regime.
+By spotting a gap in the market for simple, healthy eating solutions, the aim is to target fitness enthusiasts, mindful eaters, and busy professionals.
-- We aim to capture the market and consumer audience in this target spectrum.
-¥

 Competitors include:
 - healthy and slow
 	- Eatfit
 	- we.fit
 	- salad days
-	- Freshmenu
 	- Parafit  ~
 	- Food Darzee  ~
 	- The Kenko Meal ~